 The UN Secretary-General has welcomed the efforts of states and organisations to engage constructively in efforts to develop a political declaration to address the civilian harm caused by EWIPA.
-Led by the government of Ireland through a process in Geneva, discussions to develop an international political declaration have begun, aimed at strengthening the protection of civilians arising from the use of explosive weapons in populated areas.
+Led by the government of Ireland through a process in Geneva, discussions to develop an international political declaration have begun and are expected to conclude later this year, aimed at strengthening the protection of civilians arising from the use of explosive weapons in populated areas.
 Already 109 states have spoken out on the issue to recognize the high levels of civilian harm.

-The current draft political declaration recognizes and describes the humanitarian impacts, builds on the basis provided by international humanitarian law, and contains policy and operational commitments to reduce the impact of explosive weapons on civilians.
+The current draft political declaration provides a good basis for further discussion, and holds the potential to be an effective tool for strengthening the protection of civilians from the use of explosive weapons in populated areas, but its provisions and humanitarian protection measures need to be strengthened.
 Building on the calls of the UN Secretary-General and the ICRC, central to the declaration should be a commitment to avoid the use of explosive weapons with wide area effects in populated areas.
-INEW has also recommended stronger humanitarian provisions and language on data collection and victim assistance among other things, which would provide the best practical mechanism for reducing civilian harm.
+INEW has also recommended a stronger acknowledgment of the civilian harm and suffering as a result of the use of explosive weapons in populated areas, and stronger humanitarian provisions and language on data collection and victim assistance.